styleguidist/react-styleguidist/docs/Development.md

 - `styleguide-loader`: loads components and sections;
 - `props-loaders`: loads props documentation using react-docgen;
-- `examples-loader`: loads examples from Markdown files;
+- `mdx-loader`: loads examples from Markdown and Mdx files;

 Styleguidist tries to load and reuse the user’s webpack config (`webpack.config.js` in project root folder).
 It works most of the time but has some restrictions: Styleguidist [ignores](https://github.com/styleguidist/react-styleguidist/blob/master/src/scripts/utils/mergeWebpackConfig.js) some fields and plugins because they are already included (like `webpack.HotModuleReplacementPlugin`), don’t make sense for a style guide (like `output`) or may break Styleguidist (like `entry`).